merv-e/my-reads/README.md

 ## Features

-- **Search**: Easily find books by title, author, or genre using our powerful search functionality.
+- **Search**: Easily find books by title, or author using our powerful search functionality.
 - **Shelves**: Organize your books into custom shelves like "Want to Read," "Currently Reading," and "Read."

 ## Getting Started